Tea With Sanjay

 One of those rare souls whose essence seems infused with the eternal.

 A mirror against the noxious delusions we all so dearly cling to as we move about the world.
-Proving that, perhaps, true beauty is safe only in obscurity, in the undefinable, something that can only be experienced, not understood.
+Proving that, perhaps, true beauty's safe only in obscurity, in the undefinable, something only experienced, not understood.

 And, if the timing's right, and you listen carefully, a portal begins to open—a door to a deeper, subtler form of being.